Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ### xpcall(func:Function, error:Function, ?...args:Dynamic)
 Works similar to the `pcall()` function except that you can set a new customizable error handler.

-- `func` - The function to be runned.
+- `func` - The function to be runned in protected mode.
-- `error` - The function to use as an error handle if it catches an error.
+- `error` - 	The function to use as the error handle, if it catches an error.
-- `args` - An optional and infinite parameter, If the function is not an anonymous; the argument(s) for the function to use.
+- `args` - An optional parameter; If the function is not anonymous, the argument(s) for the function to use.
+The argument is an infinite parameter.

 Example:
 ```lua